vaib-dev/Courses/7-scrum-master-role/3-facilitation.md

 Now that we have discussed the why and the what, let’s discuss the flow of facilitation.

-## The how: the flow of a facilitated event
+## The flow of a facilitated event

 To facilitate an event well, you must first understand the group's desired outcome, and the background and context of the meeting or event.